University of Oklahoma Logo

 Website:ou.edu

-The University of Oklahoma (OU for short) is a top-ranked, R1-rated educational and research institution.
+The University of Oklahoma (OU) is a top-ranked, R1-rated educational and research institution.
 In 2018 alone, it spent about $283 million on research and development, ranking 82nd in the United States.
 The institution of higher education teaches 152 undergraduate degree programs, 160 master’s degree programs, 75 doctoral degree programs, and 20 first professional degree programs.
 There are 3,000 faculty members.
 The university has several state-significant facilities: the Fred Jones Jr. Museum of Art and the Sam Noble Oklahoma Museum of Natural History.
-It also has its athletic department called the Sooners, an NCAA and Big 12 Conference member.
+It also has an athletic department called the Sooners, which is an NCAA and Big 12 Conference member.
 The university is located in Norman, Oklahoma.
 The year it opened was 1890.

 Meaning and History